-Mobile App Development — Technology trends for 2020
+Mobile App Development — technological trends for 2020

 Frameworks for developing mobile applications are more and more mature.
-There is a lot of them on the market, but when you are going to invest in your mobile app, then you should take into account their predictability.
+There are a lot of them on the market, but when you are going to invest in your mobile app, then you should take into their predictability into consideration.
 There are hybrid technologies, cross-platform frameworks, and many others that offer a rewarding experience to both — developers as well as end-users.

 What mobile development trends will be top in 2020?

 Before I answer this question, let's understand how the mobile development market is divided.In general, we can divide frameworks into a few categories:

 Native development means developing mobile applications in dedicated tools for iOS and Android developed by Apple and Google.
 It's a standard approach which, in theory, gives the most significant control on a mobile app development - you are using native development tools, so you are not limited by a hybrid or cross-platform approach.